flaviut/flaviut.github.io/_posts/2020-02-08-grow-light-teardown.md

     description="The VDR 07D561K MOV (blue)." %}
 {% include image.html
     url="/assets/images/2020-02-08-grow-light-teardown/cc-led_04.jpg"
-    description="Thie power supply makes use of the [Kiwi Instrument Corporation KP1062](/files/2020-02-08-grow-light-teardown/Kiwi-KP1062C.pdf)." %}
+    description="This power supply makes use of the <a href='/assets/files/2020-02-08-grow-light-teardown/Kiwi-KP1062C.pdf'>Kiwi Instrument Corporation KP1062</a> constant-current LED driver." %}
 {% include image.html
     url="/assets/images/2020-02-08-grow-light-teardown/cc-led_05.jpg"
     description="The 100V, 68uF output filtering capacitor." %}
 {% include image.html
     url="/assets/images/2020-02-08-grow-light-teardown/cc-led_06.jpg"
     description="The bottom side of the power supply.
-Note that two transformer pins are tied together: it is being used as an non-isolated inductor, and was likely chosen over a regular inductor for cost reasons." %},
+Note that two transformer pins are tied together: it is being used as an non-isolated inductor, and was likely chosen over a regular inductor for cost reasons." %}